ramonberrutti/diy-service-mesh/README.md

 }
 ```

-The `handleInboundConnection` function first read the destination port to our service,
+The `handleInboundConnection` function first reads the destination port to our service,
-iptables is going to set the destination port in the `SO_ORIGINAL_DST` socket option.
+iptables will set the destination port using the `SO_ORIGINAL_DST` socket option.
 The function `getOriginalDestination` returns the original destination of the TCP connection,
 check the code to see how it works.
 (This is a Linux specific feature)

 After that, read the request, forward the request to the local service port, read
 the response and send it back to the client.

-For visibility, print the request and response using `io.MultiWriter` to write to the connection and stdout.
+For visibility, print the request and response using `io.MultiWriter` to write
+to the connection and stdout.

 ### handleOutboundConnection